 Demand for Motivational Women Keynote Speakers

 Corporate and association audiences are diverse, and they demand keynote speakers who are both male and female.
-I'm not sure if there are more male or female motivational speakers out there, but I know the demand for women motivational speakers has climbed.
+I'm not sure if there are more male or female keynote speakers out there, but I know the demand for women motivational speakers has climbed.

 Meeting planners often suggest that delegates crave agendas that speak to their diversity in the industry.
 In over 20 years, I have seen audiences evolve, and now any more women occupy every industry space.

 In the workplace, men and women have diverse needs and challenges.
 It is true; we are very different.
 Studies show that women are more relationship and team-oriented, we also speak 13,000 more words in one day than the average man!
 Women consistently are faced with balancing work and life priorities.